konn/lambda-pi/README.md

-# My hobby implementation of dependent-type system
+# My hobby implementation of a dependent-type system

 Based on ``[A Tutorial Implementation of a Dependently Typed Lambda Calculus][tutorial]'' by A. Löh, C. McBride, and W. Swiestra.
 With small extension with inferrable annotated lambda term.